1.4.32 Internal Control Review Program

 1. Program reporting includes the following:

-1. The ICR team develops a post-review report detailing methodology, testing, findings and recommendations, as appropriate.
+1. The ICR team or analyst develops a post-review report detailing methodology, testing, findings and recommendations, as appropriate.
 Internal Controls leadership delivers the report to the owner of the program being reviewed.
 The report may be provided to external stakeholders under certain circumstances.
 For example, reports and related materials will be provided upon request to TIGTA or GAO; reports may be provided automatically where the review is being conducted in conjunction with requirements of a larger audit process, such as the annual Campus Physical Security review performed in support of the GAO Financial Statement Audit.

 2. Findings may be reported to the Management Controls Executive Steering Committee (MC ESC) if the program is of sufficient scope and the control deficiencies discovered during the review are of sufficient seriousness to warrant a broad leadership discussion.